Lexicon

 An employee may take leave for urgent reasons.
 These urgent reasons are defined as:

-“An unforeseeable event, unrelated to work, that demands his/her urgent and necessary intervention.”
+“An unforeseeable event, unrelated to work, that demands urgent and necessary intervention.”

 Example:

-• illness, accident or hospitalisation or a person living with the employee;
+• illness, accident or hospitalisation of a person living with the employee;

 • damage to the employee's home from fire or a natural disaster;